WayneBrown/learnwebgl2/_sources/12_advanced_rendering/01_introduction.rst

     + Correct.

-  - A WebGL extension can only be used if the current browser supports it and it is "activated".
+  - A WebGL extension can only be used if it is supported by the current browser and if it is "activated".

     + Correct. :code:`gl.getExtension(name)` activates an extension.